5G-MAG/Getting-Started/pages/test.md

-One small detail: TS26512_R4_DataReporting.yaml exists in Release 17, per David's table below.
-However, it's not a target for future reference tools development in my opinion.
-I think we would start from the Release 18 variant, ignoring Release 17 completely.
-So the it's the one in the second column that should be bold and italic; the one in the first column should still be listed, but shouldn't be either bold or italic.
-For TS26512_Mas_Configuration, David has correctly shown that there is no standardised API in Release 17.
-However, we have implemented a pre-standardisation variant of the 5GMS AS configuration API at reference point M3d that is quite similar to what eventually appeared in Release 18.
-It's not fully compliant because the service name is different and so are some details.
-I'm not sure how best to document that, though.

 The list below includes the 3GPP Release 18 5G Media Streaming APIs (from TS 26.510 & TS 26.512).
 However, the 5GMS AF and AS are only on Release 17 5GMS  APIs (TS 26.512 only - TS 26.510 does not exist in Release 17).
 In 5GMS Release 18 a lot of the APIs were renamed and moved from TS 26.512 to become more generic versions in TS 26.510 to handle both uplink and downlink for unicast and MBS services.
 This means that for some APIs there's a direct mapping, but other parts of the APIs are only in the new in TS 26.510 or updated TS 26.512 for Release 18.

 The following is a rough mapping of Release 17 to Release 18.